 - Do the same with the peas, I stack the colanders on top of each other with the peas in the top colander.

-- 6 minutes before your pasta is ready heat 1 tablespoon of olive oil over a medium heat.
+- 6 minutes before your pasta is ready add the olive oil to the pan.

-- Add in the chilli flakes and cook for a minute.
+- Throw in the prawns and cook for 3-4 minutes.

-- Drain the pasta reserving a little of the cooking liquid.
+- Drain the pasta reserving around 75ml (⅓ cup) of the cooking water.

 - Add the pasta to the peas and prawns and toss to coat adding enough cooking liquid to form a silky emulsion.

 - Add the shredded basil and lemon juice to taste and give it one final toss before serving.